Icasso/ASCII-Text-Signature/README.md

 88  |___ |__| | \| |__]      |    |  | |  \  |  | |___ | |    |  | | \|  |    88
 88888888888888888888888888888888888888888888888888888888888888888888888888888888
 ````
-# Learning outcomes
-You will learn to use the famous triad: for, while, and when, and also take a glance at functions and files.